 - Seasonal: Any work season and remain in employment up to the end of the season

 In the Bangladesh Labour Act 2006, it is provided that any establishment may have its own service rule but the service rule must contain all the regulations mentioned in the Act.

-However, if he does not approve, the aggrieved person may seek for an appeal to the Government within 30 days.
+However, if he does not approve, the aggrieved person may seek an appeal to the Government within 30 days.
 After that, the Government shall dispose of such appeal within 45 days and the order of the Government shall be final.

-No employer shall employ any worker without giving such worker a letter of appointment and every such employed worker shall be provided with an identity card with photograph.
+No employer shall employ any worker without giving such worker a letter of appointment and every such employed worker shall be provided with an identity card with a photograph.